Do you want to speed up your eCommerce website?

 Speed is crucial for the success of an eCommerce site.
 It not only improves customer experience, but it directly impacts conversions and sales.

-In this guide, we’ll show you how to easily speed up your eCommerce store to improve performance and conversions.
+In this guide, we will show you how to easily speed up your eCommerce store to improve performance and conversions.

 Why Speed Matters for Your eCommerce Store

 Speed is extremely important when it comes to user experience.
 No one likes a slow website, a slow computer, or a slow app.

 But for online stores, a slow website can actually cost you business.

 For instance, a study found that a single-second delay in page load time results in a 7% loss in conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.

 In simpler words, slow websites can lead to lower sales.